 Your workflow should (or should not) include using keywords.

-Well, keywords allow you to organize your photos in a way that will make finding specific photos in a flash.
-In last weeks installment I briefly mentioned it – “would you like to find any photo, among thousands, within seconds”.
+Well, keywords allow you to organize your pictures in a way that will make finding specific photos in a flash.

 It sucks, actually.

 When your digital assets grow to 50K, 100K, 200K, and then you decide, oh gee, I should have added keywords…

 …I can’t find that photo of lil’ Johnnie (for your client or for Grandma) among my 11,555,654 photos.

 Now, how many days, weeks, months is it going to take to keyword all 1 billion and 2 of your photos?

 Chances are you’ll do it “another day.”
 Good luck with that.

 So, why not take a few minutes for each new import?

 It really doesn’t take that long when you have a workflow.